General affine adjunctions, Nullstellens\"atze, and dualities: Introduction

 Conversely, for any subset $S\seq k^{n}$ we can consider the set $\CC{(S)}\seq k[X]$ of polynomials that vanish over $S$, which is automatically an ideal.
 Then $\CC{(S)}$ is the \emph{ideal defined by $S$}.
-Again by Hilbert's Basis Theorem, the quotient $k$-algebra $k[X]/\CC(S)$ ---the \emph{co-ordinate ring} of the affine set $S$--- is \emph{finitely presentable}.
+Writing $2^{E}$ for the power set of the set $E$, we obtain functions (implicitly indexed by $n$)